W4RH4WK/crap/slides/techniques_slides.md

   - Be respectful of other people's code
   - Ensure your code is working fine and is well tested
   - Ensure your code is well documented
-  - Put assertions in place (defensive programming)
+  - Add assertions (defensive programming)

 ---